dltemple/dltemple.github.io/_posts/2022-09-23-macro-factor-is-the-best.md

 b_1 & = & \frac{1}{3} \left[ (y_2 - y_1) + (y_3 - y_2) + (y_4 - y_3) \right] \\
 \end{eqnarray}

+$$\alpha$$ and $$ \gamma $$ are tunable parameters used in determining how much historical information and how much current informatino to keep and incorporate, respectively.

+$$\alpha$$ dictates how much of the current observation to add to the projected values
+$$\gamma$$ is a term used to define how much of the historically trend to incorporate.

+In general...
+The larger $$\alpha$$, the more emphasis is placed on new updates. the larger $$\gamma$$, the "heavier" the historical trend is considered.

+Using Equation (3), one can kick-start the smoothing process. this requires (4) initial observations.
+In this case, the observations are weight.

 It’s beautiful.
 It’s dynamic.
 It tells the truth.
+-

 If the user is consistent (and honest) with energy consumption and weighing daily under identical circumstances, it appears to be the best true estimate of expenditure I’ve ever observed.